BgeeDB/bgee_pipeline/pipeline/RNA_Seq/README.md

     * The grey dashed curves are the deconvoluted coding gaussians, and the numbers in italics give their identification number
     * The grey plain curves are the deconvoluted intergenic gaussians, and the numbers (not in italics) give their identification number
     * The gaussians identification numbers can be a bit tricky to visualize.
 They are located at the peak of max density of the corresponding gaussian
-    * In this density plots, the gaussians do not always look like gaussians, because what we are seeing here is the a-posteriori attribution of regions to deconvoluted gaussians.
+    * In this density plots, the gaussians do not always look like gaussians, because what we are seeing here is the _a posteriori_ attribution of regions to deconvoluted gaussians.
 For example if two overlapping gaussians were deconvoluted, one broad and one sharp in the middle of the broad one, the regions in the middle will all be attributed to the sharp gaussians, and the remaining regions on both sides will be attributed to the broad gaussian.

   * The rationale to select intergenic gaussians is to keep "real" intergenic that are never seen highly expressed.
 These gaussians are the left-most on the density plots.
 We want to eliminate false intergenic regions, that are seen expressed in some samples (right-most gaussians).